Elsa Jane Forest Guerin: Biography

+When Guerin was 5 years old, she was sent to attend school in New Orleans.
 Little is known about Guerin's early life.
 In her memoir, she writes that she was married at twelve, and, at fifteen, she had two children.
 Her husband was shot by a member of his riverboat crew and Guerin left her children with the Sisters of Mercy, dressing as a man to find work.
 She would dress as a woman once a month to meet her children, and otherwise worked as a cabin attendant on a steamer along the St. Louis-New Orleans route.
 In the 1850s she travelled to Sacramento Valley to find her husband's killer.
 She tried mining for gold but wrote that her strength was "not sufficient for the business" of prospecting.
 She opened a saloon, eventually buying a ranch called Shasta.
 Guerin would also work as a cabin boy, an Illinois Central Railroad brakeman, and a trader for the American Fur Company.
 Two years later, Guerin was in Colorado, running a bar and bakery, with the saloon being called the Mountain Boy's Saloon.
 While there, she found her husband's murderer, and engaged in a shootout with him, during which they were both wounded.
 Around 1860, she married her barkeeper, H. L. Guerin.
 Guerin said of her time:

 The following year, Guerin moved to St. Joseph, Missouri, where she would write her autobiography, Mountain Charley: Or, The adventures of Mrs. E. J. Guerin, who was thirteen years in male attire; an autobiography comprising a period of thirteen years life in the States, California, and Pike's Peak.
 That book was first published in Dubuque, Iowa, in 1861.
 Subsequently, she enlisted for the Union Army as "Charles Hatfield" in Iowa and served in the Civil War, where she spied on Confederate forces dressed in women's clothing, eventually becoming first lieutenant.